telerik/web-mail-sample-app-mvc/README.md

-# WebMail sample app powered by Progress UI for ASP.NET MVC
+# WebMail sample app powered by Telerik UI for ASP.NET MVC

 WebMail is a sample application created with Telerik &reg; UI for ASP.NET MVC, Progress' [ASP.NET MVC wrappers](http://www.telerik.com/aspnet-mvc) taking care of the common functionality of your application, while leaving you with more time to work on the business logic of the app.